maxwellabgit/Databasics-DfOps/README.md

 > [!NOTE]
 > the order of the statements in the 'conditions' and 'options' lists matters just like a normal 'if', 'elif', 'else' block.

-Again, we ensure we are starting with the same data and we use our time function to measure processing time.
+Again, we ensure we are starting with the same dataframe and we use the time module to measure processing time.

     df = df_og
     start = time.time()